vlkvkn/ccxt-aof/README.md

 4. Add tests if applicable
 5. Submit a pull request

 ## Disclaimer

 This tool is for educational and informational purposes only.
 Cryptocurrency trading involves significant risk.
 Always do your own research and consider consulting with a financial advisor before making any trading decisions.
+The tool does not execute trades automatically - it only identifies potential opportunities.